-- a) synthesize all available data, including interview, physical examination, and preliminary laboratory data, to define each patient's central clinical problem; - b) develop prioritized differential diagnoses, evidence-based diagnostic and therapeutic plan for common inpatient and ambulatory conditions; and - c) formulate a comprehensive problem list for each patient.
+- a) synthesize all available data, including interview, physical examination, and preliminary laboratory data, to define each patient's central clinical problem; - b) develop prioritized differential diagnoses, evidence-based diagnostic and therapeutic plan for common inpatient and ambulatory conditions; and - c) formulate a comprehensive problem list for each patient. - PGY-2 residents will: - a) modify problem formulation, differential diagnosis, and care plan based upon the evolution of clinical data over time; - PGY-3 residents will: - a) recognize disease presentations that deviate from common patterns and that require complex decision making. - D. Perform invasive procedures

-a) modify problem formulation, differential diagnosis, and care plan based upon the evolution of clinical data over time;
+- a) appropriately perform invasive procedures required by the ABIM and provide postprocedure management.

-a) recognize disease presentations that deviate from common patterns and that require complex decision making.
+- E. Select and interpret diagnostic tests

-D. Perform invasive procedures
+- PGY-1 residents will:

-a) appropriately perform invasive procedures required by the ABIM and provide postprocedure management.
+- a) make appropriate clinical decisions based upon the results of common diagnostic testing, including but not limited to routine blood chemistries, hematologic studies, coagulation tests, arterial blood gases, electrocardiograms, chest radiographs, pulmonary function tests and urinalysis.

-E. Select and interpret diagnostic tests
+- PGY-2 residents will:

-a) make appropriate clinical decisions based upon the results of common diagnostic testing, including but not limited to routine blood chemistries, hematologic studies, coagulation tests, arterial blood gases, electrocardiograms, chest radiographs, pulmonary function tests and urinalysis.
+- a) make appropriate clinical decision based upon the results of more advanced diagnostic tests.

-a) make appropriate clinical decision based upon the results of more advanced diagnostic tests.
+- PGY-3 residents will:

-a) consider the costs, risks, and benefits when recommending diagnostic tests.
+- a) consider the costs, risks, and benefits when recommending diagnostic tests.

-F. Patient management
+- F. Patient management

-- a) recognize situations with a need for urgent or emergent medical care including life threatening conditions; - b) recognize when to seek additional guidance; and c) with supervision, manage patients with common clinical disorders seen in the practice of inpatient internal medicine.
+- a) recognize situations with a need for urgent or emergent medical care including life threatening conditions; - b) recognize when to seek additional guidance; and - c) with supervision, manage patients with common clinical disorders seen in the practice of inpatient internal medicine.

-- a) provide appropriate care for health maintenance and disease prevention; - b) with supervision, manage patients with common clinical disorders seen in the practice of ambulatory general internal medicine; and - with minimal supervision, manage patients with common and complex clinical disorders seen in the practice of inpatient and ambulatory general internal medicine.
+- a) provide appropriate care for health maintenance and disease prevention; - b) with supervision, manage patients with common clinical disorders seen in the practice of ambulatory general internal medicine; and - c) with minimal supervision, manage patients with common and complex clinical disorders seen in the practice of inpatient and ambulatory general internal medicine.